unkcpz/AEP/010_replace_rabbitmq/readme.md

     // dummy type for fallback general unknown type messages BulkMessage(String),

-    // The Uuid is the task uuid
+    // The Uuid is the task uuid, record_id is for task pool TaskLaunch {
-    // coordinator -> worker
-    TaskLaunch(Uuid),
+        task_id: Uuid,
+        record_id: String,
+    },

     // hand shake message when the msg content is a string
     // <-> between server and clients